 - And finally, my most important advice: this dish is truly best served immediately.
 Trust me, you want to enjoy it while it's hot and crispy, or it will lose its amazing texture.

-FAQs
+Recipe FAQs

 There may be two reasons.
-First, the Gobi batter was runny, which makes the Manchurian soggy.
-Another reason may be - the oil is not hot enough.
+First, the Gobi batter was runny, which made the Manchurian soggy.
+Another reason may be that the oil is not hot enough.
 To check whether the oil is ready or not.
 Add a small quantity of batter to hot oil.
 If it comes up quickly without browning, it is ready.
 If it comes up quickly and browns, then the oil is too hot.
 Reduce the temperature and check again.

 Transfer the leftovers to an airtight container and store them in the refrigerator.
 It stays good for 5 days.
 Reheat in the microwave and serve.
 Store it within 2 hours of making the dish.